Discriminant: Homogeneity

 which is obtained by subtracting the second equation from the first one multiplied by n.

 This restricts the possible terms in the discriminant.
-For the general quadratic polynomial, the discriminant $b^2-4ac$ is a homogeneous polynomial of degree 2 which has only two there are only two terms, while the general homogeneous polynomial of degree two in three variables has 6 terms.
+For the general quadratic polynomial, the discriminant $b^2-4ac$ is a homogeneous polynomial of degree 2 which has only two terms, while the general homogeneous polynomial of degree two in three variables has 6 terms.
 The discriminant of the general cubic polynomial is a homogeneous polynomial of degree 4 in four variables; it has five terms, which is the maximum allowed by the above rules, while the general homogeneous polynomial of degree 4 in 4 variables has 35 terms.

 For higher degrees, there may be monomials which satisfy above rules and do not appear in the discriminant.
 The first example is for the quartic polynomial $ax^4 + bx^3 + cx^2 + dx + e$, in which case the monomial $bc^4d$ satisfies the rules without appearing in the discriminant.